alasdairforsythe/tokenmonster/training/README.md

 ### -min-occur

 Tokens that occur less frequently than this throughout the dataset will be deleted at the end.
-The default value makes it `10` if the dataset is 100MB, and `100` if the dataset is 1GB.
+If you don't specify, it will be `10` for every 100MB of dataset size (e.g. 100 for 1GB).

 ### -chunk-size, -micro-chunks, -min-occur-chunk, -min-occur-micro-chunk